marcelduin/Micrio.Blogpost.wasm-v3/README.md

 This JavaScript function, the actual WebGL rendering function, is called from *inside* AssemblyScript.
 Yes, [it is totally possible to call JavaScript-functions from inside your running WebAssembly functions](https://www.assemblyscript.org/exports-and-imports.html#imports)!

 This makes JavaScript a mere **puppet** of WebAssembly.
 Which is friggin' awesome.

+After all said and done, and not quite as straightforward as described here (360&deg; only came after the 2D renderer was finished), I was left with a Micrio client that was good enough to start testing and benchmarking with!

+# 7. Putting it to the test

+So, after the entire ordeal of the previous chapter, we are now left with a *testable* Micrio JS/WASM/WebGL client.
+Not yet ready for production, but slowly going from first steps to the full performance potential.

+## 7.1.
+Benchmark till you drop

+## 7.2.
+Quickest wins

+## 7.3.
+Wrong assumptions